-In order to receive the highest rating, a cluster RCT must limit the risk of bias due to individuals entering the cluster after the time of random assignment (joiners).
-If the study includes joiners in the analytic sample, the estimate of the effect of the intervention on individual outcomes could be biased if the individuals who entered intervention clusters differ systematically from those who entered comparison clusters.
-This risk of bias may vary across substantive areas and interventions, and also based on how long after random assignment the joining occurred.
-Therefore, the review protocol will identify groups of joiners who would pose a risk of bias if included in the analytic sample for a cluster RCT (the WWC never considers joiners to pose a risk of bias when they are excluded from the analytic sample), based on when they joined clusters, features of the intervention, and the unit of assignment.
+In order to receive the highest rating, a cluster RCT must limit the risk of bias due to joiners, that is, individuals who enter the cluster after the time of random assignment.
+If the study includes joiners in the analytic sample, then the estimate of the effect of the intervention on individual outcomes could be biased if the individuals who entered intervention clusters differ systematically from those who entered comparison clusters.
+This risk of bias may vary across substantive areas and interventions, and based on how long after random assignment the joining occurred.
+Therefore, the review protocol will identify groups of joiners who would pose a risk of bias if included in the analytic sample for a cluster RCT based on when they joined clusters, features of the intervention, and the unit of assignment.
 The approach must be specified in the review protocol and applied consistently for all studies within the review.

-Some joiners may enter clusters after random assignment, but before the individuals knew the randomly assigned conditions of the clusters.
+Some joiners may enter clusters after random assignment but before the individuals knew the randomly assigned conditions of the clusters.
 The WWC never considers these joiners to pose a risk of bias because the decisions that led these individuals to join clusters could not have been affected by the intervention.
 The burden for demonstrating that individuals could not have known about the intervention rests with the study authors.
 For example, random assignment of schools might occur over the summer prior to the start of a school year, but the intervention was not announced to families in the district until after the school year began.
-Students who joined schools prior to the announcement would not pose a risk of bias.
 Students who joined schools after the announcement might pose a risk of bias, depending on which of the following three options is specified in the review protocol: